fhoedemakers/pico-smsplus/README.md

 ## Emulator (in game)
 Gamepad buttons:
-- SELECT + START: Resets back to the SD Card menu.
-Game saves (when available) are saved to the SD card.
-- SELECT + UP/SELECT + DOWN: switches screen modes.
-- START + A : Toggle framerate display.
-- SELECT + LEFT: Switch audio output to the connected speakers on the line-out jack of the Pimoroni Pico DV Demo Base.
-The speaker setting will be remembered when the emulator is restarted.

-When using an USB-Keyboard:
-- Cursor keys: Up, Down, left, right
-- Z: Back to parent folder
-- X: Open Folder/flash and start a game
-- S: Show metadata and box art (when available).
-- A: acts as the select button.

-## Emulator (in game)
-Gamepad buttons:
 - SELECT + START, Xbox button: Resets back to the SD Card menu.
 Game saves are saved to the SD card.
 - SELECT + UP/SELECT + DOWN: switches screen modes.
 - START + A : Toggle framerate display
-- SELECT + LEFT: Switch audio output to the connected speakers on the line-out jack of the Pimoroni Pico DV Demo Base.
+- **Pimoroni Pico DV Demo Base only**: SELECT + LEFT: Switch audio output to the connected speakers on the line-out jack of the Pimoroni Pico DV Demo Base.
 The speaker setting will be remembered when the emulator is restarted.
+- **Fruit Jam Only**
+  - Button 1 (on board): Mute audio of built-in speaker.
+Audio is still outputted to the audio jack.
+  - SELECT + UP: Toggle scanlines.
+  - Button 2 (on board) or SELECT + RIGHT: Toggles the VU meter on or off.
+(NeoPixel LEDs light up in sync with the music rhythm)

-When using a Genesis Mini controller, press C for SELECT.
+- **Genesis Mini Controller**: When using a Genesis Mini controller, press C for SELECT.

-When using an USB-Keyboard
+- **USB-keyboard**: When using an USB-Keyboard
   - Cursor keys: up, down, left, right
   - A: Select
   - S: Start
   - Z: B
   - X: A

 >[!NOTE]
 > The standard NES style layout is used for all controller types.
 So when using XInput controllers, B and A are swapped.